BasThomas/basthomas.github.io/cv.md

 ### [Fontys University of Applied Sciences](http://fontys.edu) (Eindhoven, 🇳🇱)
 #### **September 2013 – July 2017**

-At Fontys, I studied studying ICT & Software, with a focus on Mobile.
+At Fontys, I studied ICT & Software, with a focus on Mobile.
 Here, I have been working with C#, Java, relational databases, Swift, Java for Android and more.

 #### [Delta](http://deltafhict.nl/home/?lang=en)
 Delta is a Fontys initiative providing what could be called an excellence programme for students:

 >"Students who participate in the Delta programme work on their own goals and interests.
-This may work on ‘exploration projects’, where they are given full freedom to explore a new technology or technique such as Google Glass, Drones, Virtual Reality and 3D printing.
+They work on ‘exploration projects’, where they are given full freedom to explore a new technology or technique such as Google Glass, Drones, Virtual Reality and 3D printing.
 But this can also be collaborating on projects for real clients."

-Here, I made [Opus](http://deltafhict.github.io/mirror-docs/), a Smart Mirror, making use of technologies as Leap Motion, Kinect and more.
-This project went through a full software architecture - from concepting to realisation.
+Here, I made [Opus](http://deltafhict.github.io/mirror-docs/), a Smart Mirror, making use of technologies such as Leap Motion, Kinect and more.
+This project went through a full cycle, from concepting to realisation.

 ### [Avans University of Applied Sciences](http://www.avans.nl/international) ('s Hertogenbosch, 🇳🇱)
 #### **September 2012 – July 2013**